Invivogen

 HEK-Blue™ RANKL cells were generated by stable transfection with the gene encoding for human RANK (with all three functional TRAF-binding motifs) and an NF-κB/AP1-inducible secreted embryonic alkaline phosphatase (SEAP) reporter.
 The binding of RANKL to its receptor triggers a signaling cascade leading to the activation of NF-κB/AP1, and the subsequent production of SEAP.
 This can be readily assessed in the supernatant using QUANTI-Blue™ Solution, a SEAP detection reagent.

-HEK-Blue™ RANKL cells detect human (h) and murine (m) RANKL (see figures).
+HEK-Blue™ RANKL cells respond to human (h) and mouse (m) RANKL (see figures).
 Of note, these cells also respond to hIL-1β and, to a weaker extent, mIL-1β, as they endogenously express the IL-1β receptor.
-They are not responsive to human IFN-α, IFN-β, IFN-γ, and TNF-α (see figures).
+They are not responsive to human IFN-α, IFN-β, IFN-γ, and TNF-α.
+They can also be used for screening and release assay of molecules that inhibit RANKL signaling, such as denosumab, a monoclonal antibody targeting RANKL (see figures).

 • Fully functional RANKL signaling pathway